 Adobe's Flash Player for Android has topped a million downloads on the Market.
 Someone break out the special occasion custom label champagne.
 I really don't mean to be crass about Flash - but I can't help it.

 Flash is the single most overhyped piece of software available for Android today, there's little in the way of getting around that statement.
 What has led me to such a conclusion?
 If the website of a restaurant I'm looking at on Yelp (an awesome piece of Android software) runs on a Flash interface, I just close the window.
-I have a Nexus One, it has Flash, and it runs CyanogenMod 6.

 With the release of Adobe Air on Android last week, many users were left wondering how exactly they could use the new 15+ MB clunker.
 A day after the release, however, the Market was booming with Air apps, ranging from the most basic demos to video calling to gems like this one.